victorizbitskiy/aet/README.md

 # elgb
-This is a React Native app (learning)
+This is a mobile app, that I created just for fun when played with React Native.

+## How it looks?

+TODO

+## Installation

 To run it, type:
 ```